tweag/gh-migration-scripts/README.md

 1. `-a` or `--allow-untrusted-ssl-certificates` - Allow connections to a GitHub API endpoint that presents a SSL certificate that isn't issued by a trusted CA.
 2. `-b` or `--batch-size` - Batch size for GraphQL request.
-3. `-g` or `--github-url` - The target GHES server endpoint url.
+3. `-g` or `--server-url` - The target GHES server endpoint url.
 If this argument is skipped then the target will the cloud instance.
 4. `-y` or `--output-file` - Output file to save the operation results.
 If not provided, the default file the results saved is `<organization>-metrics/<organization>-user-metrics-13-11-2023-ghes.csv`.
 If the target is GHEC, then the end part of the file will be 'ghec' instead of 'ghes'.
 Moreover, the date part in the output file is `DD/MM/YYYY`.
 5. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
 6. `-u` or `--users-file` - File with user names so only those users will be considered.
 Should have the column name `login`.